 If you’ve used the add-in before, you’ll be logged in.
 Otherwise, enter your username and password.

 Select the meeting to see a list of the polls you’ve created already.
-We’ll select “How much do you like MeetingPulse?”
+We’ll click on “How much do you like MeetingPulse?”

 Now you’ll see the broadcast view of that poll on this slide.

 Your Polls will automatically start once you get into each poll on the Slide Show.
 Besides, MeetingPulse add-in will let you run the polls from within PowerPoint.
 On the slide show, MeetingPulse will show you a button at the bottom right corner to Start and Stop the poll.

 The poll display will be updated in real-time.

 You can create a quiz through our multiple-choice poll types.
 We recommend hiding the correct answers by default.
 That way the correct answer won’t be shown immediately when you use a slide to run the poll.

 There are a few ways to reveal the correct answer.

 The simplest thing to do is to simply announce the correct answer.
 However, showing it is often worth taking a few steps to make it work.